carlytaylor0017/diamond_dataset/README.md

 ### Data Cleaning <a name="cleaning"></a>

+The dataset needed to be cleaned prior to model building.
+Looking at the descriptive statistics, it is apparent that there are rows where at least one dimension of the diamond is 0, which is impossible if we are to believe the diamond is a 3 dimensional object.
+The minimum values for the x, y and z dimensions are 0, as shown in Table 2.

 **Table 2**: Descriptive statistics of dataset summarizing the central tendency, dispersion and shape of distribution